RareByteStream/RareByteStream/README.md

   * I see myself as **Full-Cycle** rather than full-stack or front-end.

+## Proficiencies:
+* Strong expertise in JavaScript/Node.js, capable of modifying or implementing libraries as needed.
+* Strong expertise in Bash for DevOps Automation and Utility Scripting.
+* Familiarity and Intermediate proficiency with

+## Pursuits/Goals ( Long Term ):
+* Deep grasp on the technical standards of EcmaScript, Python, Java, C++, Rust adn C.
+* GUI Development best practices across mature & flexible libraries & frameworks ( ( CSS with ES6+ in Electron, Browsers, Cordova ), React, Android API, GTK ), [ordered from most proficient to least].
+* Learning the scientific basis of algorithms behind GUI technologies we have today such as windowing systems and libraries that run on top of them. ( GTK, QT, Cairo, Pango etc. )
+* Technical standards of MongoDB, SQL and other DBMS.
+* Standards of HTTP Protocol across versions to have a strong grasp of world wide web.

 ## Contact Information:
  * If we are discussing business or we are coworkers,